WiIIiam278/HaruhiHeiretsuTranslator/README.md

 Tl;dr: Use this to make an english patch and then make an english patcher tool.

 ## Building this tool
 This tool is built with maven using IntelliJ IDEA's GUI builder.
-IntelliJ IDEA (Community or Ultimate) 2020.2 is recommended as a result+
+IntelliJ IDEA (Community or Ultimate) 2020.2 is recommended as a result.

 To build, import it into IntelliJ and create a maven configuration with `clean package` command line arguments.
 Run it and it should build.